QuadnucYard/radish-metro/src/system-map/components.typ

           or sec.metadata.start-date != none and sec.metadata.start-date <= desc-date
       )
   )
-  let paint = if is-constructed or true {
+  let paint = if is-constructed or not config.show-started-only {
     line.color
   } else {
     gray
   }
-  let dash = if is-constructed and is-operating or true {
+  let dash = if is-constructed and is-operating or not config.show-opened-only {
     none
   } else {
     (12pt, 4pt)